sagemath/trac_to_gh/Issue 9977.md

 CC:  @jhpalmieri @nthiery

 The 'prereq' script in `$SAGE_ROOT/spkg/base` is currently version 0.7.
 This does not check that the maths library `libm` exists.
 I thought that was pretty much a formality, but it is not on AIX, where the shared maths library `/usr/lib/libm.a` does not get installed by default.
+This may also be the case on other operating systems, including perhaps some cut-down Linux distributions, though I'm not aware of any system other than AIX where the maths library does not get installed on a basic installation of the operating system.

 ```
 -bash-4.1$ ls /usr/lib/libm*